lukeed/ley/readme.md

 > **TL;DR:** The contents of a `ley.config.js` file (default file name) is irrelevant to `ley` itself!

 A config file is entirely optional since `ley` assumes that you're providing the correct environment variable(s) for your client driver.
 However, that may not always be possible.
-In those instances, a `ley.config.js` file (default file name) can be used to adjust your [driver](#drivers)'s `connect` method.
+In those instances, a `ley.config.js` file (default file name) can be used to adjust your [driver](#drivers)'s `connect` method – the file contents are passed directly to this function.

 ## Drivers